tw4dl/continuum-sample-apps/mysql-ha/README.md

 ## Create Clients

-The next two scripts create a pair of clients to use with the HA service.
+The script creates a pair of clients to use with the HA service.
 The clients are capsules using mysql CLI as client applications.

 ```
 ./setup-mysql-client.sh
-./setup-mysql-client-reader.sh
 ```

 ## Run the Client Tests